Fair trade debate: Political coercion

 The Fairtrade criteria presuppose a set of political values as to what economic, environmental, and social problems exist and how they are to be solved.
-Some critics state that it is unethical to bribe developing world producers to act according to political viewpoints that they may not agree with, and that the consumers providing the money may not agree with.
+Critics say it is unethical to bribe developing world producers to act according to political viewpoints that they may not agree with, and that the consumers providing the money may not agree with.
 These critics also state that the unorthodox marketing system imposed, which aims to replace capitalism, may not tie in with the objectives of producers, consumers, importers, or retailers.

 Booth says that the selling techniques used by some sellers and supporters of Fairtrade are bullying, misleading, and unethical.

 Boycott campaigns and other pressure force sellers to stock a product they think ethically suspect.
 However, the opposite has been argued, that a more participatory and multi-stakeholder approach to auditing might improve the quality of the process.
 Some people argue that these practices are justifiable: strategic use of labeling may embarrass (or encourage) major suppliers into changing their practices.
 They may bring to light corporate vulnerabilities that activists can exploit.
 Or they may encourage ordinary people to get involved with broader projects of social change.

 Volunteers may do unpaid work for fair trade firms, or promote fair trade organizations in schools and local governments, often without full awareness that these are not non-profit organizations.
 Davies and Crane report that Day Chocolate "made considerable use of unpaid volunteer workers for routine tasks, many of whom seemed to be under the (false) impression that they were helping out a charity.
 Not only might one question the sometimes quite excessive use of unpaid labour in a for-profit organisation, but the management team at Day appeared to have no intention of correcting the obvious misapprehensions of the volunteers.
 However, this did not appear to be acknowledged as a potential ethical problem at Day."

 There have been complaints that Fairtrade standards are inappropriate and may harm producers, sometimes imposing months of additional work for little return.